unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 $c = -xm + y$

 Let's consider a linear equation we've plotted in $x-y$ plane or the **Image Space**.
-This line has a lots of combinations of values of $x$ and $y$ .
+This line has a lot of combinations of values of $x$ and $y$ .
 Now, instead of plane $x-y$, let's consider plane $m-c$ , here which is called **feature space** or **parameter space**.
-In this feature space, point **A** and **B**, defines a lots of possibilities.
-Now, the intersection point between two line in feature space, is the actual values of $m$ and $c$, for which the linear equation which plotted in image space is fulfilled.
+In this feature space, point **A** and **B**, define a lot of possibilities.
+Now, the intersection point between two line in feature space is the actual values of $m$ and $c$, for which the linear equation which plotted in image space is fulfilled.

 ![png](/images/Image_Analysis_Part_2/hough_transform_mx.png)

 We use re-arrange linear equation on feature space and find the all possible paired of $c,m$ for various $x,y$.
 All points on a line in **image space** intersect at a common point in **parameter space**.
 This common point $(m, c)$ represents the line in image space.

-In other word, all points on a line in image space intersect at a common point in parameter space.
+In other words, all points on a line in image space intersect at a common point in parameter space.
 This common point (m, b) represents the line in image space.

 But, the slope, $m$ is undefined when the line is vertical.
-To overcome this problem we use polar co-ordinate system.
-A line in Polar coordinate system has the equation:
+To overcome this problem we use polar coordinatee system.
+A line in a Polar coordinate system has the equation:

 $ρ = x cos θ + y sin θ$